Call us now

 2. Reform the planning system to boost housing delivery and make home ownership more affordable.

-3. Review a new national model for shared ownership to make it easier for people to buy more of their own home.
+3. Review a new national model for shared ownership to make it easier for people to buy more of their own homes.

 The new shared ownership model is designed to:

-• Allow shared owners to purchase shares in their property in as little as 1% increments, in order to make it easier for people to increase the level of ownership until their property is owned outright.
-This is a process known as ‘staircasing’.
-At present, shared owners must buy an increased share in 10% increments, which can be as much as £45,000 per time.
+• Shared owners can purchase shares in their property in as little as 1% increments, making it easier for them to increase their level of ownership until they own the property outright.
+The process is known as ‘staircasing’.
+Currently, shared owners must purchase additional shares in 10% increments, which can cost as much as £45,000 each time.

 • Give shared owners more control over the sales process.
-It is hoped that this will make it easier for people to sell their homes and thereby increase housing mobility.
+This change aims to make it easier for people to sell their homes and increase housing mobility.

-• Ensure that there is one preferred national model for shared ownership.
+• Establish a single preferred national model for shared ownership.
 The aim is to make it easier for people to obtain a mortgage and thereby help more young people to get onto the housing ladder.

 Housing Secretary Robert Jenrick has said that the new national model for shared ownership is to help people on lower incomes get onto the housing ladder and the National Housing Federation has already publicly welcomed the news.
 However, not everyone supports the changes.